ChlodAlejandro/mwtussst/README.md

 # MediaWiki Template Usage Sample Sandbox Substitution Tester
 Tests template sandboxes by sampling template usages on MediaWiki wikis.
 Uses categories to determine successes and failures.
 Tests on a sample of real template usages, which can catch unexpected edge cases or usages.
+Name is intentionally long to annoy people.

 Created after I got (rightly) [scolded by Primefac](https://en.wikipedia.org/w/index.php?diff=1104066591) for breaking a template.
 I wasn't able to find any tool that allowed me to check if I introduce widespread errors with a template change.
 Thus, this tool was made.
 This hopefully prevents the "change it and see what breaks" process that usually comes with template changes.